 Just set aside some time to do your research, and once you have a few new skills under your belt, take your camera/phone out for some experimentation.

 If you find you love photography, then you may decide to invest in a better camera down the road.

 As the author of several self-published books, I can attest first-hand to how much pleasure and fulfillment comes from writing a book and seeing it published.

 Everyone has a book inside of them — whether it’s a nonfiction “how to” guide or the next great American novel.
 If you devote just a few minutes a day to writing, you’ll have your book written in just a few months.

 If you need some steps to get started, check out this free 46-point self-publishing checklist that gives you all of the actions to take to begin your book and start the publishing process.

-Saving Money Habits for The New Year
+Saving Money New Year’s Resolutions